MetaMask/SIPs/SIPS/sip-12.md

 ### Snap Implementation

-Any snap that wishes to provide name lookup features **MUST** implement the following API:
+Please see below for an example implementation of the API:

 ```typescript
 import { OnNameLookupHandler } from "@metamask/snap-types";